What can I do to keep my brain healthy? How can I improve my memory? Is Sudoku good for my brain?

 Studies have found that bilingualism delays the onset of Alzheimer's symptoms by up to five years.

-In the following year Dr. Ellen Bialystok, a psychologist and professor at York University, Toronto, Canada published a review of recent studies using both behavioural and neuroimaging (brain scanning) methods to examine the effects of bilingualism on cognition in adults.
+In the following year, Dr. Ellen Bialystok, a psychologist and professor at York University, Toronto, Canada published a review of studies which used both behavioural and neuroimaging (brain scanning) methods to examine the effects of bilingualism on cognition in adults.
 She concluded that the brain’s need to manage two languages over a long period of time gives the bilingual person greater cognitive control over the way in which their brains process language, perhaps even enhancing their mental flexibility.

 Could being a musician also help?